Bone (comics): Individual volumes

+The series was initially collected, 6 issues at a time, in three volumes of The Collected Bone Adventures (1993-1995).
+These went out of print when Smith decided to collect the story arc acts instead.
+The Bone Reader (1996) was released concurrent with the switch to Image Comics to bring new readers up to speed and to collect issues #13 1/2 and 19 for early adopters.

-Other books published in the color series but not part of the main storyline are the prequel Rose, illustrated by Charles Vess; the Bone Handbook; and Tall Tales, which has a new story surrounding reprints of the Big Johnson Bone story, the Disney Adventures story, and a few new tales.
+Other books published in the color series but not part of the main storyline are the prequel Rose, illustrated by Charles Vess; the Bone Handbook; and the anthology books Tall Tales and More Tall Tales.

-Issues from the Out from Boneville collection were also reprinted in the digest-sized children's magazine Disney Adventures, first in 1994 and later in 1997 through 1998.
+Selected excerpts from Bone were reprinted in Disney Adventures, first in 1994 and later in 1997 through 1998.
 The issues usually consisted of 7–9 pages a month and were colored.
 The pages were also censored to remove smoking and drinking references and any innuendo involving Thorn and Fone Bone.
-There was also an exclusive story for Disney Adventures by Smith, featuring Fone and Phoney following a "treasure map".
+There was also an exclusive story for Disney Adventures by Smith, featuring Fone and Phoney following a "treasure map"; it was reprinted in The Bone Reader and Tall Tales.

 The series was split into three-story arcs, each having two names, one being the original arc name, the other being the name used in the one volume edition, respectively as follows.
 The first arc lasted from issues #1–19 (volumes #1–3, June 1991 – August 1995) being named Vernal Equinox, or The Valley.
 It was the longest running arc (in terms of time) running for four years and one month.
 The main story in issue #13.5, "Up on the Roof", was reprinted as chapter six in The Great Cow Race collected edition, therefore making it part of Vernal Equinox.
 The second arc was named Solstice, or Phoney Strikes Back.
 The arc lasted from issues #20–37 (volumes #4–6, October 1995 – August 1999).
 It is tied as the longest running arc in issues with the third arc (lasting 19 issues).
 The third arc, Harvest or Friends & Enemies, lasted from issues #38–55 (volumes #7–9, August 2000 – June 2004).

 Color editions

-From February 2005 to January 2009, Scholastic Inc. (through its new Graphix imprint) began reissuing in both hardcover and paperback the individual volumes in full color by Steve Hamaker.
+In 2005, Scholastic, under its newly established Graphix imprint, began reissuing the nine individual volumes in full color by Steve Hamaker.
 In 2006, HarperCollins began publishing the full color editions for the UK market.

-In the color editions, the following changes were made: